Free cookie consent management tool by TermsFeed Generator Update cookies preferences

 You can get your bike serviced at any local bike shop but many people want us do the service because of our specialist knowledge of our own bikes.

 You will need to make an appointment to drop off your bike to us.
-Sorry, we cannot collect your bike from you (see FAQ “Can I have my bike collected/delivered for servicing or repairs?”).
+Sorry, we cannot collect your bike from you (see FAQ “Can I have my bike collected/delivered for servicing or repairs?” below).

 Your bike should be clean otherwise there will be a cleaning charge.